-Two of the victims have now been named.
-They are 18-year-old Georgina Callander and 8-year-old Saffie Rose Roussos.
+Two of the victims have now been named; they are 18-year-old Georgina Callander and eight-year-old Saffie Rose Roussos.

-According to Reuters, the so-called Islamic State has claimed responsibility for the attack via the messaging app Telegram, saying a "soldier of the Caliphate" was behind the bombing.
+According to Reuters, the Islamic State has claimed responsibility for the attack via the messaging app Telegram, saying a "soldier of the Caliphate" was behind the bombing.
 This could mean that the man was inspired by ISIS, rather than being directly involved.
-ISIS supporters have been celebrating on social media all this morning.
-In one video, a masked man holding a dated sign reading "Manchester" said, "This is only the beginning.
+Many posts via social media have popped up from ISIS supporters celebrating the attack.
+On Tuesday morning, in one video, a masked man holding a dated sign reading "Manchester" said, "This is only the beginning.
 The lions of Islamic State of Iraq and Sham are beginning to attack all the crusaders."

 Witnesses on social media reported hearing a loud bang after the house lights came up at the end of the concert, with some posting videos to social media of the ensuing panic.
-One concert-goer, Jessica, told BBC Radio: "I just heard this massive bang and then everyone just started running towards us screaming and crying.
+One concertgoer, Jessica, told BBC Radio: "I just heard this huge bang, and then everyone just started running towards us screaming and crying.
 Everyone just trampled over us just to get out."

-Andy Holey, who had arrived at the venue to pick up his wife and daughter from the concert, told the BBC: "An explosion went off and it threw me about 30ft from one set of doors to the other set of doors.
-When I got up I saw bodies lying on the ground [...]
-It was definitely an explosion and it was some force.
+Andy Holey, who had arrived at the venue to pick up his wife and daughter from the concert, told the BBC: "An explosion went off, and it threw me about 30 feet from one set of doors to the other set of doors.
+When I got up, I saw bodies lying on the ground...
+It was definitely an explosion, and it was some force.
 It happened near the box office at the entrance to the arena."

 Other witnesses report seeing nails and bolts strewn around the foyer area after the blast, suggesting a nail bomb was used.

-There will be a vigil held in Manchester's Albert Square tonight at 6pm, the mayor Andy Burnham has said.
+There will be a vigil held in Manchester's Albert Square tonight at 6 PM, Mayor Andy Burnham said.

 She added: "The great city of Manchester has been affected by terrorism before.
 Its spirit was not bowed; its community continued.
 This time it has been a particular attack on the most vulnerable in our society.
 Its intention was to sow fear; its intention is to divide.
 But it will not succeed."

 The Metropolitan Police tweeted that more officers will be on the streets of London today, following the attack.
-Police Scotland has also stepped up police presence today, with Chief Constable Phil Gormley – a former Met counter-terrorism – saying: "As part of the UK-wide response to these events, Police Scotland continues to review all safety and security plans and operations.
+Scotland's police force has also stepped up with Chief Constable Phil Gormley—a former Met counterterrorism—saying: "As part of the UK-wide response to these events, Police Scotland continues to review all safety and security plans and operations.
 This includes ensuring our armed policing and specialist resources are appropriately deployed."

 Manchester University has warned students that some exams may be disrupted today, but that they should attend their exams at the scheduled time and location.

-World leaders, including Canadian Prime Minister Justin Trudeau, Japanese Prime Minister Shinzo Abe and Chinese President Xi Jinping, have sent their condolences.
+World leaders, including Canadian prime minister Justin Trudeau, Japanese prime minister Shinzō Abe, and Chinese president Xi Jinping, have sent their condolences.
 Donald Trump has issued a statement, saying: "We stand in absolute solidarity with the people of the United Kingdom.
-So many young beautiful, innocent people living and enjoying their lives murdered by evil losers in life.
+So many young, beautiful, innocent people living and enjoying their lives were murdered by evil losers in life.
 I won't call them monsters because they would like that term.
 They would think that's a great name.
 I will call them, from now on, losers, because that's what they are.
 They are losers.
 And we will have more of them.
 But they are losers, just remember that."

-This morning, concert-goers have criticised security at Manchester Arena, claiming bags were not properly checked.
+This morning, concertgoers have criticized security at Manchester Arena, claiming bags were not properly checked.
 One person on Twitter said: "Being there at the concert in Manchester, I'm not surprised someone was able to take something into the arena.
 Security was horrendous… Only a bag check, no metal scanners or pat downs for anyone entering through the Manchester Victoria entrance of the arena," the Guardian reports.